 43. What are the ten commandments of your industry?

 Every industry has a set of unbreakable rules that may or may not be explicitly stated anywhere.
 These mostly unspoken rules are usually learned the hard way through years of embarrassing trial and error.
 Help your readers save face when launching into a new business idea and give them a leg up on their competition by writing the rules down in metaphorical stone on your blog.
 Over time, these cornerstone kinds of blog post ideas can attract some serious attention (and links) from others writing about similar topics.

 44. What are the seven deadly sins of your industry?

-It can be difficult straddling the line between pursuing blog post ideas that educate vs those that also (tastefully) promote your products or services to your readers.
+It can be difficult straddling the line between pursuing blog post ideas that educate vs those that also (tastefully) promote your blog, products or services to your readers.
 Here are some creative blog post ideas that’ll accomplish this without leaving a bad taste.